Computer Modeling in Engineering & Sciences |

 As a hotspot in recent years, artificial neural network is a multi-disciplinary subject area with a wide range and depth.
 A neural network is a broad and interconnected network of adaptive simple units whose organization mimics the interactions of the biological nervous system with the real world.
 The most basic building block in a neural network is a neuron.
 Each neuron is connected to other neurons, and each neuron transmits information through signals.

 In this paper, we use the BP (error BackPropagation) algorithm to construct a neural network, which is the most common neural network learning algorithm by far.
-For a given training dataset images for images and images, that is, the input data contains d attribute values, and the output data contains l attribute values.
+For a given training dataset for and , that is, the input data contains d attribute values, and the output data contains l attribute values.
 We abstract the algorithm model into a feedforward neural network structure as shown in Fig. 1.

 In view of the fact that the traditional FCM algorithm can not effectively solve the fuzzy clustering problem of functional data, we propose the FCM–ANN algorithm.
 In the FCM–ANN algorithm, we replace the clustering prototype in the traditional FCM algorithm with the neural network prediction value.
 This makes the clustering prototype change to conform to a certain data partitioning function, thus achieving accurate clustering of data.